parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-kokkos/output-2/interactions/README.txt.txt

 ==============================================================================

 There are a number of switches that can be set at the top of the makefile, along with more advanced compilation features.
-Consult the Kokkos documentation for details on optimizing for different backends.
+Refer to the Kokkos documentation for advanced compilation options.

 Here is a sample of the control panel at the top of the makefile:

-KOKKOS_BACKEND ?= OpenMP  //Or Cuda, Serial, etc.
+KOKKOS_EXECUTION_SPACE ?= OpenMP  // Or CUDA, Serial, etc.
 OPTIMIZE    ?= yes
 DEBUG       ?= no
 PROFILE     ?= no